 Searching trade marks registers

 Whether they intend to register or not, traders should take advice on whether and how to check that no other traders have already registered the same or a similar mark in the registries covering each country in which they propose to use their mark.
-Traders can make preliminary online searches for the same or similar marks registered in the UK on the IPO website and for marks registered in the EU registry on the European Union Intellectual Property Office website.
+Traders can make preliminary online searches for the same or similar marks registered in the UK and for marks registered in the EU registry.

 If they intend to register, traders should also take advice on whether the mark is capable of registration (eg distinctive) in each registry.